Stazione Zoologica Anton Dohrn: Library

 Charles Darwin had advised Dohrn that establishing a library would be unwise (Groeben, 1982, p.
 29).
 Dohrn argued that availability of all the major published sources was essential.
 He gave his own books and scientific journals to the Station and persuaded publishers and scientists to donate their publications.
 The Naples Station's biological reference collection is still unrivalled in Europe today.
 The first librarian was Emil Schoebel.

 Equipment

 The station maintained a high level of technical services.
 Ernst Abbe (1840–1905) of the Zeiss factory, a close friend, supplied sets of Zeiss instruments at low prices, thus bringing Zeiss equipment, sometimes improved, to the attention of the international scientific community.
 Assistants and guests collaborated in improving section-cutting and staining.
-For collecting there were several manned boats, including the steamers "Johannes Muller" and "Francis Balfour".
+For collecting there were several crewed boats, including the steamers "Johannes Muller" and "Francis Balfour".
 An engineer and assisting machinists maintained the aquarium and a trained mechanic made instruments for experimental investigations.